Telerik-Verified-Plugins/WKWebView/README.md

 ### BUGS / Caveats

-* Note that at the moment [LocalStorage is NOT automatically transferred from the old webview to the new one](#7).
+* __Fixed in 0.2.0__: Note that at the moment [LocalStorage is NOT automatically transferred from the old webview to the new one](#7).
 This is not an issue for new apps, but it is when you drop it into an existing one and store f.i. logins in localstorage.

 ## 2. Screenshot
 This image shows the [SocialSharing plugin](https://github.com/EddyVerbruggen/SocialSharing-PhoneGap-Plugin) in action while running [a performance test](https://www.scirra.com/demos/c2/particles/) in an iframe on my iPhone 6 (older devices show an even larger difference).